-LEXINGTON, S.C. – The Lexington County Sheriff’s Foundation has honored eight Lexington County Sheriff’s Department employees and three individuals who volunteer their time to work with the department.
+LEXINGTON, S.C. – The Lexington County Sheriff’s Foundation has honored 11 members of the Lexington County Sheriff’s Department and a man who volunteered his time to work with the agency.

 Koon said the foundation also provides funding for equipment, training and other supplies to assist deputies and correctional officers in carrying out their duties.